smyrman/subx/README.md

 ### Git clone and test subx

-Next up, git clone `subx` into the into the folder of your choosing.
+Next up, git clone `subx` into the folder of your choosing.

 ```sh
 git clone git@github.com:smyrman/subx